ansel9618/Document-Streaming/README.md

 # Document-Streaming

-This is a full end-to-end example project.
+This is a full end-to-end  project.
 The project uses e-commerce data that contains invoices for customers and items on these invoices.

 Our goal is to ingest the invoices one by one, as they are created, and visualize them in a user interface.
 The technologies we use are FastAPI, Apache Kafka, Apache Spark, MongoDB and Streamlit.